-Activity Evidence that supports this approach Challenge number(s) addressed To provide a programme of CPD for all teachers at all levels. • Provide leaders with dedicated leadership time to plan and implement strategies relating to their subject areas. • Enrol colleagues new to leadership on programmes to enhance their knowledge and understanding of strategy particularly for vulnerable groups. • Respond to the emerging CPD needs of staff through regular monitoring and auditing.
-Ensuring an effective teacher is in front of every class, and that every teacher is supported to keep improving, is the key ingredient of a successful school and should rightly be the top priority for Pupil Premium spending.
+Activity Evidence that supports this approach Challenge number(s) addressed To provide a programme of CPD for all teachers at all levels.
+Provide leaders with dedicated leadership time to plan and implement strategies relating to their subject areas.
+Enrol colleagues new to leadership on programmes to enhance their knowledge and understanding of strategy particularly for vulnerable groups.
+Respond to the emerging CPD needs of staff through regular monitoring and auditing.
+Train 4 LSAs up as HLTAs to build cover capacity to release staff for other CPD Ensuring an effective teacher is in front of every class, and that every teacher is supported to keep improving, is the key ingredient of a successful school and should rightly be the top priority for Pupil Premium spending.
 1 Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
 Phonics has a positive impact overall (+5 months) with very extensive evidence and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds.
 1 To continue to employ a Family Liaison Officer to pick up attendance and pastoral care across the academy.
 We can't improve attainment for children if they aren't actually attending school.
 NfER briefing for school leaders identifies addressing attendance as a key step.
-3, 5 Continue to run a Nurture Group for children eligible as a result of assessment.
+3, 5 Invest in online resources related to The Partnership for Children schemes of learning for PSHE and RSE - Zippy's Friends, Apple's Friends and Passport (£330) Social and emotional learning approaches have a positive impact, on average, of 4 months' additional progress in academic outcomes over the course of an academic year.
 3